Prepare Now for Freezing Weather, Winter Storm

-January 23, 2023.
-Powerful winter weather continues to make headlines early into the new year.
-From a winter storm that caused an hours-long shutdown of a major interstate to record-breaking rain along the Pacific Coast, no state has been spared hazardous weather.
+January 8, 2024.
+Powerful winter weather is making headlines early into the new year.
+From blizzard conditions with damaging winds to severe thunderstorms, tornadoes, and heavy rainfall in other parts of the country, no state has been spared hazardous weather.
 Even if your area isn’t affected by snow or other winter weather hazards, you may be seeing temperature drops of 20 degrees below what’s normally expected.
+See the National Weather Service Forecast.

 It’s time to prepare for whatever is headed your way.